codicoscepticos/larry-birdy/README.md

 # Larry Birdy

-`Larry Birdy` is based on ['birdy'](https://github.com/inueni/birdy) and offers syntactic sugar.
+`Larry Birdy` is based on ['birdy'](https://github.com/inueni/birdy) and is sentence-oriented (i.e. sprinkled with syntactic sugar).
 Through an experimental (and fuzzy oop design) and proof-of-concept way, you can make API calls with exprensiveness (and verbosity).

+### Install
+`pip install larry-birdy`

 ### Example
 ```python